esrdapp/tokenbridge/install.md

 5. cd tokenbridge
 6. yarn init
 7. yarn install
 8. you will have an empty "contracts" folder.
-We need to populate this folder with the tokenbridge contracts we already deployed:
+We need to populate this folder with all of the tokenbridge-contracts we've already deployed:

-cp -a ../tokenbridge-contracts ./tokenbridge/contracts/
+cp -avr ../tokenbridge-contracts/* ./contracts

 if this worked and copied correctly, your "tokenbridge/contracts/" folder will now be populated with "contracts", "deploy", "node_modules" folders, as well as a package.json file